nkojima/Excel-VBA-Library/README.md

 ### DigestUtils.bas

-- Calculate digest checksum (MD5, SHA1, SHA256, and so on) of the argument.
+- You can calculate digest checksum (MD5, SHA1, SHA256, and so on) of the argument.

 ### ExcelUtils.bas

+- You can get "Object Library Reference" in VBA.

 ### FileUtils.bas